The outstretched hand of the central figure in the upper part of this relief is believed to suggest a

 When a change leader tries to deal with resistance by trying to covertly influence others, offering only selective information and/or structuring events in favor of the desired change, this is an example of __________.

-(a) rational persuasion
+(b) rational persuasion

 _____ change results in a major change of direction for an organization, whereas __________ change makes small adjustments to current ways of doing things.